rust-lang/rust/src/doc/tarpl/repr-rust.md

 For all these, individual fields are aligned to their preferred alignment.
 For primitives this is usually equal to their size.
 For instance, a u32 will be aligned to a multiple of 32 bits, and a u16 will be aligned to a multiple of 16 bits.
+Note that some primitives may be emulated on different platforms, and as such may have strange alignment.
+For instance, a u64 on x86 may actually be emulated as a pair of u32s, and thus only have 32-bit alignment.

 Composite structures will have a preferred alignment equal to the maximum of their fields' preferred alignment, and a size equal to a multiple of their preferred alignment.
 This ensures that arrays of T can be correctly iterated by offsetting by their size.
 So for instance,